jorisparet/hamoco/README.md

 ### hamoco-run

 *hamoco-run* is the **main application**.
 It activates the webcam and allows to use hand gestures to take control of the mouse pointer.
 Several basic actions can then be performed, such as *left click*, *right click*, *drag and drop* and *scrolling*.
 Various settings can be adjusted to customize the hand controller to your liking, such as the global sensivitity and parameters for motion smoothing.
-Type `--help` for more information on the available options.
+Type `hamoco-run --help` for more information on the available options.

 Examples:
 - `hamoco-run --sensitivity 0.4 --scrolling_threshold 0.2` : adapts the sensitivity and sets a custom threshold value to trigger scrolling motions.
 - `hamoco-run --min_cutoff_filter 0.05 --show` : sets a custom value for the cutoff frequency used for motion smoothing and opens a window that shows the processed video feed in real-time.
 - `hamoco-run --scrolling_speed 20` : sets a custom value for the scrolling speed.
 Note that for a given value, results may differ significantly depending on the operating system.

+Configuration files with default values for the control parameters can be found in the installation folder, under `hamoco/config/`.
+Simply edit the file that corresponds to your operating system (`posix.json` for Linux and `nt.json` for Windows) to save your settings permanently, and hence avoid specifying the parameters by hand in the terminal.

 **Hand poses & Mouse actions:**
-- `OPEN` : the pointer is free and follows the center of the palm (indicated by the white empty square) ;
+- `OPEN` : the pointer is free and follows the center of the palm (indicated by the white square) ;
-- `CLOSE` : the pointer stops all actions ;
+- `CLOSE` : the pointer stops all actions.
+The hand can be moved anywhere in the frame without moving the pointer.
+This is used to reset the origin of motion (see the *nota bene* below) ;
 - `INDEX_UP` : performs a left-click at the current pointer location.
 Execute twice rapidly for a double-click ;
 - `PINKY_UP` : performs a right click at the current pointer location ;
 - `INDEX_MIDDLE_UP` : holds the left mouse button down and moves the pointer by following the center of the palm.
 This is used for selection and drag & drop ;
 - `THUMB_SIDE` : enables vertical scrolling using the first triggering location as origin.
 Scrolling up or down is done by moving the hand up or down relative to the origin while keeping the same hand pose ;

+**N.B.** note that, much like a real mouse, the recorded motion of the pointer is *relative* to its previous position.
+When your mouse reaches the edge of your mouse pad, you simply lift it and land it back somewhere on the pad to start moving again.
+Similarly, if your hand reaches the edge of the frame, the pointer will stop moving: simply close your fist and move it back into the frame to reset the origin of motion (exactly like when lifting and moving a real mouse).

 The various hand poses are illustrated below: